wunderlins/protohand/doc/README.txt

                          To encode an `.ini` file into a `.dat` file see the `-e` command line switch.

-    $PH_HOME/ph.log      Logfile f the program.
+    ph.log               Logfile of the program.
+The location of the logfile is detiremined by two environment variables. if the variable APPDATA can be resolved, it will be put there as `PROGNAME_SHORT.log` otherwise the program checks
+                         for `HOME` if found, the log file will be stored as `.PROGNAME_SHORT.log`.
+If none of the two environment variables is available we panic an abort :-/

-    $PH_HOME/error.html  Error messages displayed in a browser when the program encounters a problem.
+    $PH_HOME/error.html  Error messages for display in a browser when the program encounters a problem.